-The provisions of the bill can be put into force by ordinance if the Assembly has not decided in a time period of sixty days following the deposit of the bill and only if the budgetary year is about to expire.
-In this case, the Government convokes an extraordinary session, in order to demand ratification.
-If the budget is not adopted at the end of the extraordinary session, it is definitively established by ordinance.
+The provisions of the bill can be put into force by ordinance if the Assembly has not decided at the latest on the date of the cloture of the session and only if the budgetary year is about to expire.
+In this case, the Government convokes an extraordinary session, in order to demand the ratification.
+If the budget is not voted at the end of the extraordinary session, it is definitively established by ordinance.

-If the bill of the law of finance cannot be dealt with in time to be adopted and promulgated before the beginning of the fiscal year, the Prime Minister demands of urgency of the Assembly the authorization to restore the budget of the preceding year by provisional twelfths.
+If the bill of the law of finance has not been dealt with in a timely fashion [temps utile] to be voted and promulgated before the beginning of the fiscal year [exercice], the Prime Minister demands of urgency of the Assembly the authorization to restore the budget of the preceding year by provisional twelfths.